 There are so many things I can say to you, but it still wouldn’t scratch the surface of my true feelings.
 But just to give you an idea of what I think about when I think of you, I wrote you a letter; here it is!

-I am regretful.
 I am regretful that it took me so long to be grateful.
 I am regretful that I was so hard on you.
-I regret that I let the anger I had toward my parents be deflected onto you, even though you were the last person in the world that deserved it.
+I regret that the anger that I had towards my parents was deflected onto you.
+I know now that you were the last person in the world that deserved it.
 I regret not telling you “thank you” every single day.
 I regret taking advantage of your selflessness.
 Most of all, I regret not writing you this letter sooner.

-I am proud.
 I am so proud that you are who you are.
-I am proud that you were handed an impossible task, and you succeeded better than anyone could have thought possible.
+I am proud that you were able to accomplish such an impossible task.
 I am proud that you never gave up.
 I am proud that you are such a perfect example of what a human being should be like.
 You are selfless, hard working, caring, responsible, and most impressively…you are so patient.
 You were patient with me when I was angry.
 You were patient when you didn’t know how to raise a teenage girl.
 I know it was hard.
 And for that I am sorry.

-I am inspired.
 I am inspired by everything that you are.
-I am inspired to do better each and every day.
+I am inspired to do better each and every day, because of the great influence that you are to me.
 I am inspired to be just as successful as you are.
-I am inspired to be kind, and compassionate, as you are to so many.
-I am inspired to be everything you’ve ever hoped me to be.
+I am inspired to be kind and compassionate, as you are to so many.
+I am inspired to be everything you’ve ever hoped me to be, and more.

-I am hopeful.
 I am hopeful that one day I can pass on all of the wonderful things you’ve taught me to my own family.
 I am hopeful that you look at me and see all the great parts of you.
 I am hopeful that you will give yourself credit for all that you have done for me, and for everyone else in your life.
-I am hopeful that when I reach the end of my life, I will be able to say that I tried my best to be as good of a parent as you were to me.
+I am hopeful that when I reach the end of my life, I will be able to say that I tried my best to be as good of a parent to my children, as you were to me.